katriryt/Tiralabra-2022-MarkovMusic/documentation/weekly_report_week_3.md

 ## Working hours during the week

-During this week I worked ~XX hours in the project.
+During this week I worked ~24 hours for the project (stretch targets from week 4 done as well).